 Some of the world’s greatest literature has considered the theme of coming of age – “Catcher in the Rye” by JD Salinger, “Great Expectations” by Charles Dickens, “Prep” by Curtis Sittenfeld, “Less Than Zero” by Bret Easton Ellis, “The Secret History” by Donna Tartt, “Never Let Me Go” by Kazuo Ishiguro, to name just a few.
 Coming of Age can come at any age – childhood (perhaps from a negative event or series of events), the more usual teenage coming of age, or even well into adulthood if a protagonist has been adept at avoiding uncomfortable realities (or perhaps shielded from them).
 Coming of Age can be a positive, empowering, enlightening experience in which the protagonists discovers their true self.
 But it can also present a loss of faith in the people who were protectors, caretakers, educators, or in other positions of trust and authority.
 When faith is lost, what arises in its stead?

 We look forward to reading your own, unique take on this theme.
-We hope for equal parts enlightenment to tragedy, and we’ll be routing for the protagonist to rise to the occasion.
+We hope for equal parts enlightenment to tragedy, and we’ll be rooting for the protagonist to rise to the occasion.
 We are accepting entries now until the competition ends on 30 April 2018.